-1. Civil discourse.
 He doesn’t have it in him, let go of expecting him to converse with you as if you are an equal.
 To feel good about himself, he has to treat you as if you are beneath him.
-Don’t buy into!
+Don’t buy into it!

 Behind his mask of superiority lies a fragile self-esteem, vulnerable to the slightest criticism.
 He knows it, you know it but humbling himself and admitting it would be tantamount to emotional destruction for him.
 Take it from me; he will attempt to destroy you emotionally to keep from having to face his own emotional frailties.

-2. Healthy Co-Parenting.
 This isn’t going to happen.
 The narcissist can’t separate his relationship with his children from his relationship with you.
 In his mind, you and the children are one package.
-And he has no qualms when it comes to using his children to further destroy you emotionally and financially.
+And he has no qualms about using his children to further destroy you emotionally and financially.

 The narcissist views his children as objects to be used to further his own agenda.
 This makes it impossible for him to engage in healthy co-parenting.
-He is a fine father as long as those objects (his children) fit into his agenda or reflect positively upon him.
-When those objects no longer fit into his agenda…when he moves onto another relationship, remarries and needs to focus on his step-children or suffers the wrath of his own children after mistreatment WATCH OUT.
+He is a fine father if those objects (his children) fit into his agenda or reflect positively upon him.
+When those objects no longer fit into his agenda…when he moves onto another relationship, remarries, and needs to focus on his step-children or suffers the wrath of his own children after mistreatment, WATCH OUT.
 This is when your children will begin to feel the full force of his narcissistic abuse.

-I had custody of our children, due to this in his mind they were an extension of me, the woman he wanted destroy.
+I had custody of our children, due to this, in his mind, they were an extension of me, the woman he wanted to be destroyed.
 They became collateral damage in the war he waged against me.

 Our youngest is now 21 and experiencing health problems.
 The other day I called my ex and left him a message…”Alan needs you, can you call?”
 I got no response.
-I expected no response but the opportunity came up for him to do something for his child and the choice of whether to take that opportunity was his to make.
-He did as I expected but by reaching out I took away any ability he has to blame me or his children for the distance between him and his children.
+I expected no response, but the opportunity came up for him to do something for his child and the choice of whether to take that opportunity was his to make.
+He did as I expected, but by reaching out, I took away any ability he had to blame his children or me for the distance between him and his children.